 Huehns Funeral Home in Sturgeon Bay is assisting the Kallin family.
 Expressions of sympathy, memories, and photos of Fern may be shared with her family through her tribute page at www.huehnsfuneralhome.com.

-To send flowers to Fern's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Fern Nelda Kallin, please visit our floral store.